arunima-sen/arunima-sen.github.io/content/data/ws1.md

 ## Digital Earth: Big Earth Data Concepts

 ### Temporal Analysis in Google Earth Engine
-In this project, I visualized the devastating impact of the 2018 Camp Fire on Pulga, California.
+In this project, I visualized the impact of the 2018 Camp Fire on Pulga, California.
 Using Sentinel-2 imagery from before and after the fire, my objective was to effectively highlight the extent of the damage, particularly the burn scars and vegetation loss.

 Here's a false-color visualization showing the area before and after the fire, showing the damage: